St. Mary's School, Kuala Lumpur

-Saint Mary's School (Sekolah Saint Mary) is a public all-girls school located in Kuala Lumpur, Malaysia.
+Saint Mary's School (Sekolah Saint Mary) is a public school located in Kuala Lumpur, Malaysia.
 Each student in St. Mary's is also known as a St. Marian.

 It was previously situated in the Golden Triangle of Kuala Lumpur, before being reshifted into the borders of Kuala Lumpur and Selangor, beside the MRR2 highway.

 St. Mary's School used to be a school comprising kindergarten, primary and secondary education.
 Kindergarten was split in 1946, whereas the primary and secondary education section were separated in 1958.

 History

 In the Golden Triangle premise

 In 1911, the idea of establishing an English High School exclusively for girls was proposed by the first Bishop of the Anglican Diocese of Singapore, Bishop Ferguson-Davie.
 The first principal position was appointed to Miss Eveleigh.
 On 4 November 1912, the school officially opened in a house located at 18 Weld Road (now known as Jalan Raja Chulan) with the principal, Miss Chitty who took charge of women's work and 3 enrolments.

 The school was relocated to Ampang Road off Lake View Road in 1913.
 It was only in January 1917 that the school was recognised as St. Mary's School for girls and the responsibility was taken by St. Mary's Church.
 Miss F.C.
 Pope, who was previously in charge of music, took over the principal position when Miss Playne resigned.
 As of 1917, the school comprised two semi-detached houses with an enrolment of 30, 8 of which were boarders.
 In the same year, the 9 acre site of Weld Hill Road was bought under the name of the Bishop of Singapore and Malaya, using a sum of £36000.
 In September of the same year, the school moved again to a bungalow in 7 Treacher Road (now known as Jalan Sultan Ismail), with a total of 54 morning session students and 4 boarders.
 The faculty comprised Miss Pope, Miss Kay, Mrs. King and Miss Alice Chen.
 Miss Pope resigned as principal towards the end of 1917 and she was replaced by Miss Mc Neil in June 1918.
 At the end of 1918, Miss Pope finally gave up her work in the school and returned to England.

 In the following year, The Reverend A.B.
 Champion, the Chaplain of Selangor at that time and also a friend of the founder, opened the Boys' Department and Boarding House, making the school coeducational for the first time.
 2 expansions were made: one in November 1922 which completed in 1923, another in 1930.
 Between this period, the St. Mary's Association was formed in 1925.
 In 1931, Miss Mc Neil retired after her 13 years of service and she was replaced by Miss Pring.

 When Miss Pring went on furlough in 1934, Miss Sprenger became the acting principal.
 In the same year, school uniform was adopted and the school badge was introduced with these symbols: